-What is a Food Preparation Worker?
+What Does it Take to Be a Food Preparation Worker?

 Coordination: Adjusting actions in relation to others' actions.